mars0i/pasta/README.md

 <a id="WhatsABMnote" href="#WhatsABMref"><sup>1</sup></a> "Agent-based" here refers to the loose class of <a href="https://en.wikipedia.org/wiki/Agent-based_model">simulations</a>
-in which outcomes of interest come from interactions between many semi-independent entities--*agents*--which often model behaviors or interactions between people, organisms, companies, etc.  "Agent-based" does *not* refer to various ways of dealing with concurrency, as for example with Clojure's <a href="https://clojure.org/reference/agents">agent</a> data structure.
+in which outcomes of interest come from interactions between many semi-independent entities&mdash;*agents*&mdash;which often model behaviors or interactions between people, organisms, companies, etc.  "Agent-based" does *not* refer to various ways of dealing with concurrency, as for example with Clojure's <a href="https://clojure.org/reference/agents">agent</a> data structure.